 Amazon provides a combination of extraordinary convenience, low prices and comprehensive selection.

 That makes big, loud motorcycles

 For macho guys (and “macho wannabes”)

 Who want to join a gang of cowboys

 In an era of decreasing personal freedom.

 “What is going to be your claim to fame, the foundation of your unmatchable offer?
 To answer that question, you must declare your core.”

 Bringing it all Together

 Defining your brand positioning statement shapes your company’s product, messaging, design and unique value.
 For larger companies, the brand’s position is gospel; for startups, it provides focus amid growing pains and necessary pivots.
 The brand positioning statement becomes a resource when you’re faced with the question of whether or not a potential decision is “on brand”.
 The final statement at which you arrive is just the beginning of your work.
 What’s most important is the process by which you arrived at this statement, the research you conducted, all aspects of your product or service you weighed and prioritized.
 As your company evolves, your team grows, the marketplace transforms, there will be times to revisit and keep your anchor in check.
+Regularly update your ecosystem map, content strategy and conduct usability testing reports.
 Your positioning will help you stay true to the vision and sustain a strong brand presence.